reflectoring/reflectoring.github.io/_posts/2021-10-01-spring-boot-feature-flags.md

 ## Replacing a Method

-If we have a bigger feature or simply don't want to sprinkle feature flags all over the code of a long method, we can replace a whole method.
+If we have a bigger feature or simply don't want to sprinkle feature flags all over the code of a long method, we can replace a whole method with a new method.

 If you want to play along, have a look at the code [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/feature-flags/src/main/java/io/reflectoring/featureflags/patterns/replacemethod).